 Fix: “New” option (Menu item) is missing in Right-click context menu on Windows 10

-To rebuild the missing “New” option in right-click context menu on Windows 10, perform the following steps:-
+To rebuild the missing “New” option in the right-click context menu on Windows 10, perform the following steps:-

 Step 1.
 Press the Windows logo + R keyboard shortcut to open the Run dialog box.